Moving to Canada

 The Provincial Nominee Program (PNP) enables specific provinces or territories to nominate an applicant where it has been identified that certain skills and work experience is needed to benefit the economy.
 Prospective applicants for this scheme must apply for eligibility in the first instance, as each province or territory has its own guidelines which are subject to change without notice.

-The addition of the Start-Up Visa Program, launched on 1st April 2013 for a five-year trial.
-Immigrant entrepreneurs must apply for eligibility via Program Partner organisations, including the National Angel Capital Organisation or Canada’s Venture Capital & Private Equity Association.
+There is also the Start-Up Visa Program, for immigrant entrepreneurs.
+For this visa, you must apply for eligibility via Program Partner organisations, including the National Angel Capital Organisation or Canada’s Venture Capital & Private Equity Association.
 Foreign applicants must get support from one of these organisations or a business incubator in order to be eligible for the Start-Up Visa Program.
 Other criteria include language proficiency and educational qualifications, as well as adequate personal funds.

 Certificat de Sélection du Québec